ilswh/doggycafe/README.md

 Here's your deployed site as an example: https://ui.dev/amiresponsive?url=https://ilswh.github.io/doggycafe

-Screenshots for the README and testing should not be inside of `assets/` or `static/` image folders.
-(reminder: `assets/` and `static/` are for files used on the live site, not documentation) Consider adding a new folder called `documentation`, and add the amiresponsive screenshot inside of that folder.
 To add the image into your README, use this format:
 (assuming you have a new folder called `documentation` with an image called "mockup.png")